Russia–Vietnam relations: Vietnam and Russia

-On 19 – 20 June 2024, Russian President Vladimir Putin visited Vietnam.
+On 19–20 June 2024, Russian President Vladimir Putin visited Vietnam.
 He met with Communist Party of Vietnam (CPV)'s General Secretary Nguyễn Phú Trọng and President Tô Lâm.
 Putin thanked Vietnam for its "balanced position" on the Russian invasion of Ukraine.
 According to Vietnamese officials, Putin "is expected to announce agreements in sectors including trade, investment, technology and education," and talks will also focus on energy and arms.

-On his 14-15 January visit to Ha Noi, Russian Prime Minister Mikhail Mishustin paid a courtesy call to General Secretary Tô Lâm and State President Lương Cường, held talks with Prime Minister Phạm Minh Chính, and met with the National Assembly Chairperson Trần Thanh Mẫn.
+On his 14–15 January 2025 visit to Ha Noi, Russian Prime Minister Mikhail Mishustin paid a courtesy call to General Secretary Tô Lâm and State President Lương Cường, held talks with Prime Minister Phạm Minh Chính, and met with the National Assembly Chairperson Trần Thanh Mẫn.
 The prime ministers chaired a meeting on cooperation including politics, trade, technology and defence.

-On the 80th anniversary of the Russia’s Victory Day, Vietnam sent 68 of its officers and soldiers to Moscow to participate in the military parade, alongside with Russian armed forces and other international military contingents from 13 countries.
+On the 80th anniversary of the Russia’s Victory Day, Vietnam sent 68 of its officers and soldiers to Moscow to participate in the military parade, alongside Russian armed forces and other international military contingents from 13 countries.
 This marked the first time that the People's Army of Vietnam (PAVN) have ever joined in an abroad military parade, strengthening traditional relationship and comprehensive strategic partnership between Vietnam and Russia.

+The Russian and Ukrainian embassies in Vietnam kept trading barbs in Vietnamese language on Facebook, where engagement appeared to favor pro-Russia sentiment.
+Nguyễn Hồng Thạch, former Vietnamese Ambassador to Ukraine from 2020 to 2024, said that many Vietnamese tend to support Russia and blame the Ukrainian government for aligning with the West to weaken Russia.
+Vietnamese communist or Russophile netizens frequently reacted with laughing emojis to Facebook posts reporting on Russian missile strikes that killed Ukrainian civilians, including children.